md-systems/past/README.txt

        works or ensure that all necessary files are loaded manually in that case.
 See past_db_create_event().

+ Available backends:
+  - past_db_create_event (default): Stores the logs into the database, past_db must be enabled.
+  - past_null_create_event: Null implementation that can be used to disable logging without breaking modules that attempt to create logs.
+Also used as fallback if the configured backend can not be found.
+  - past_simpletest_create_event: Backend that can be enabled in tests, prints logs event similar to debug() but with better formatting.

  EVENTS MANAGEMENT

  Past Bughunt is a module that provides a simple workflow to manage individual